ray-project/kuberay/apiserver/Volumes.md

 and PVCs consume PV resources.
 Pods can request specific levels of resources (CPU and Memory).
 Claims can request specific size and access modes (e.g., they can be mounted `ReadWriteOnce`, `ReadOnlyMany` or `ReadWriteMany`).

-The caveat of using PVC volumes is that the same PVC to is mounted to all nodes.
+The caveat of using PVC volumes is that the same PVC is mounted to all nodes.
 As a result only PVCs with access mode `ReadOnlyMany` can be used in this case.

 The code below gives an example of PVC volume definition: